-The social and economic impacts of the COVID-19 pandemic have been unprecedented, hitting regional, national and global communities and economies in ways that we have never seen before.
+The social and economic impacts of the COVID-19 pandemic, in particular the Delta variant, have been unprecedented, hitting regional, national and global communities and economies in ways that we have never seen before.

-As New Zealand moves back through the Alert Levels, we position ourselves in a way that will allow us to regenerate strongly in the medium to long term.
+As New Zealand transitions through the Alert Levels once again, we position ourselves in a way that will allow us to regenerate strongly in the medium to long term.
 We have faith that the agility, resilience and clever thinking of the Nelson Tasman business community, combined with the range of government and business support available, will enable us to pave the way for a proactive and successful recovery.

 You’re not in this alone.

-If you need business advice, guidance or support as you navigate the COVID-19 pandemic, our Regional Business Partner Team are here to help.
+If you need business advice, guidance or support as you navigate the COVID-19 pandemic, our Regional Business Partner Team at the Nelson Regional Development Agency are here to help.
 Use the button below to contact us and we will respond to your enquiry within 48 hours.

-Our Regional Business Partner team has supported over 900 businesses since the beginning of Level 4 lockdown, so we understand the challenges businesses are facing and have a great range of knowledge, experience and expertise to help guide you through this period of uncertainty.
+Our Regional Business Partner team has supported over 2000 businesses since the initial Level 4 lockdown last year, so we understand the challenges businesses are facing and have a great range of knowledge, experience and expertise to help guide you through this period of uncertainty.

 The services we can offer include: